Antique fashion, Victorian-style: Ready-made wash suits

 DO NOT FAIL TO STATE COLORS, AND SEND MEASUREMENTS ACCORDING TO DIRECTIONS

-For cooler weather: Wraps, cloaks and circulars
+Victorian clothes for cooler weather: Wraps, cloaks and circulars

 Plush in rich qualities is largely used for wraps this season.
 There are beautifully figured plushes on blush in ball wraps and other set designs.
+These are shown chiefly in black and the darkest shades of brown and blue, rather than in more pronounced colors.

 Matalasse goods are also shown in black, colors, shades of colors, and Persian effects.
 They are made up into comfortable long coats or Russian circulars, with trimming of fur or moss trimming of sewing silk, and linings of satin or corded silk.